php-fig/www.php-fig.org/source/_posts/2019-10-07-upgrading-psr-interfaces.md

 ## PHP-FIG wants your help to modernize PSRs!

 Greetings, PHP.
-The PHP Framework Interoperability Group is **actively looking for feedback on a way to safely update and modernize several existing PSRs**.
+The PHP Framework Interoperability Group is actively looking for feedback on a way to safely update and modernize several existing PSRs.
 We think this is a workable approach, but before embarking on it we want to get feedback from the broader community.
 That means you.

 ### The problem